Skip to Main Content

 • Shohei Ohtani LAD DH

-Dodgers' Shohei Ohtani: Homers in loss
+Dodgers' Shohei Ohtani: Knocks in four runs Monday

 See Full Article